dannymaate/aws-developer-associate-practice-tests/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### The release process workflow of an application requires a manual approval before the code is deployed into the production environment.
-What is the BEST way to achieve this using AWS CodePipeline?
+What is th e BEST way to achieve this using AWS CodePipeline?

 - [ ] Use multiple pipelines to allow approval.
 - [x] Use an approval action in a stage.